stigmee/gdnative-stigmark/README.md

 ### Build

-On Windows 10, you'll need the x64 native tools command prompt (from either Visual Studio or Build tools with Windows SDK).
+On Windows 10, you'll need the **x64 native tools command prompt** (from either Visual Studio or Build tools with Windows SDK).

 1- Open the command prompt.
-If ok, the command "cl" should work :
+If ok, the command `cl` should work :

 ```text
 C:\Program Files (x86)\Microsoft Visual Studio\2019\BuildTools>cl